Atrix256/RandomCode/WebGLPBR/Readme.txt

 * a starting image that says "click to begin. mouse look, WASD controls"

+* ambient occlusion

+? what #version should i be using? im using 300 es, but the tutorial uses 330 core. if i try to use 330 core i get an error?

+? do we want to allow difference base reflectivity for different materials instead of just 0.04?

 ===== LATER =====

+* blog post with links to resources, basic shell webgl pbr program, any programs you made or used.
 * SSR
 * shadow maps (temporal soft shadow maps from gpu pro 2?)
 * Deferred rendering w/ gbuffer and forward rendering pass